 These bars taste best warm.
 The white chocolate chips just melt in your mouth, and the crisp buttery edges paired with the super soft, chewy center is just amazing.
 Please do have them warm; even if you make them for later.
 Just take a little nibble.
 Trust me, just do it!

-If I didn’t convince to eat them straight from the oven, remember to store them in an air-tight container or zippy bag so that they don’t dry out and become hard.
+If I didn’t convince to eat them straight from the oven, remember to store them in an airtight container or resealable plastic bag so that they don’t dry out and become hard.

 This recipe is way too easy not to make so go ahead and make it!